By Kendra Van Wagner, About.com

 Intrinsic Reinforcement

-Bandura noted that external, environmental reinforcement was not the only factor to influence learning and behavior.
-He described intrinsic reinforcement as a form of internal reward, such as pride, satisfaction, and a sense of accomplishment.
-This emphasis on internal thoughts and cognitions helps connect learning theories to cognitive developmental theories.
-While many textbooks place social learning theory with behavioral theories, Bandura himself describes his approach as a ‘social cognitive theory.’
+Bandura noted that external, environmental reinforcement was not the only factor influencing learning and behavior.
+He described intrinsic reinforcement as internal rewards, such as pride, satisfaction, and a sense of accomplishment.
+This emphasis on inner thoughts and cognitions helps connect learning theories to cognitive developmental theories.
+While many textbooks place social learning theory with behavioral theories, Bandura describes his approach as a ‘social cognitive theory.’

 3. Learning does not necessarily lead to a change in behavior.

-While behaviorists believed that learning led to a permanent change in behavior, observational learning demonstrates that people can learn new information without demonstrating new behaviors.
+While behaviorists believe that learning leads to a permanent change in behavior, observational learning demonstrates that people can learn new information without demonstrating new behaviors.

 Not all observed behaviors are effectively learned.
-Factors involving both the model and the learner can play a role in whether social learning is successful.
-Certain requirements and steps must also be followed.
+Factors involving both the model and the learner can determine whether social learning is successful.
+Specific requirements and steps must also be followed.
 The following steps are involved in the observational learning and modeling process: